 The point is this: we will happily work with people who do not share all of our opinions.
 We are going to seek out and forge partnerships between evangelicals, catholics, and progressives.
 We’re not going to rush to find fault or point blame.
 We will probably never issue a report on General Convention or weigh in on the issue of the day, important as those things might be.
 We’re not going to take sides where reasonable people reading Scripture and tradition together can disagree.

-Even though SSP’s Rule of Life is still in formation, I hope that part of it will be the Beer Principle, which goes something like this: whenever a member of the Society of Scholar-Priests disagrees with someone on the floor of a synod, they must buy that person a beer.
-Or a gin and tonic.
-Or anything, really.
+In resonance with SSP’s Rule of Life we support the Follow Up Principle, which goes something like this: whenever a member of the Society of Scholar-Priests disagrees with someone on the floor of a synod, they must have a follow up conversation with that person.
 The point is that public disagreement, while necessary, represents a break in community.
-Members of the SSP will see it as their duty to make amends – preferably over a pint.
+Members of the SSP will see it as their duty to make amends.

 There are obvious problems with a value like this, though.
 It’s squishy.
 The attempted even-handedness of post-partisanship can lead to either avoiding conversation or seeking too-easy agreement.
 When taken too far, it can lead to isolationism on the one hand (just becoming another party of post-partisans) or dithering on the other (when we don’t want to either make a decision or don’t believe that there is a center upon which a decision might be based).
 This leads us to our final value of being oriented to wise action, which we will discuss next week.